We have a dedicated team with a ten-member board of directors, executive director, assistant director, three department heads, and 24 staff members.

 While we target our meal services for the over-60 population of Natrona County, the largest group we serve is between the ages of 75 and 84 (14,538 meals served last year).
 The smallest age group served is between the ages of 60 and 64 (2,665 meals last year).
 We also served 8,596 meals to those age 85 and older.

 Our clients benefit from our services in a number of ways.
 Our congregate meal program provides low cost nutritional support to the over 60 population of Natrona County, especially those at risk identified annually through individual surveys.
 We provide quality activity programs and information and referral for educational or self help purposes.
 We offer assistance, assessment and referral for those seeking home care services and respite care.
 We also provide weekly wellness clinics to screen for high blood pressure, other potential health problems and referrals to other services as needed.

 United Way, Daniels Fund, McMurry Foundation, Natrona County, State of Wyoming, Federal Grants, LIEAP (Energy Assistance), Wellness Clinic, Casper Area Transportation Coalition, Department on Aging and Public Health.

+What's something exciting your business offers?
+Say it here.
 Central Wyoming Senior Services is a Pace Setter for United Way (100% employee participation in the giving campaign).
 We also sponsored a study of Baby Boomers in Casper Wyoming which received an award in December 2008.
 CWSS has the normal food service licensing since we are a congregate meal site.